NickCrews/pyusps/README.rst

 Requests
 --------

-It takes in the user ID given to you by the USPS and a list of addresses to verify.
+It takes in the user ID given to you by the USPS and an iterable of addresses to verify.
+You can only supply up to 5 addresses at a time due to the API's limits.
 Each address is a dict containing the following required keys:

      :address: The street address